When you only have one photo, you go with it.

 Now most people serve pie with ice cream.
 At my house, most people have to request ice cream if they want it with their pie because I do not.
 So if you are an a la mode kind of girl or guy, be my guest.
 But this version of a rhubarb pie, with a sidekick of raspberry, doesn't need it (in my opinion).
 If it does, you could always bump up the sugar a bit more.
 Either way, I think you will enjoy this pie as much as anyone.
 But if you're going to write a blog post about it, take a picture before it's all gone.

 2 c. frozen red raspberries, partially thawed

 2 c. frozen rhubarb cut into ½-inch pieces, thawed

 Dash of salt

-Combine sugar, cornstarch, tapioca, and salt; pour over berries and combine gently.
+Line the pie plate with the bottom crust.
+In a bowl, combine sugar, cornstarch, tapioca, and salt.
+Pour over raspberries and rhubarb and combine gently.
 Let stand 15 minutes.
-Transfer to 9-inch crust.
+Transfer to crust.
 Dot the top of filling with butter.
-Lay on top crust, seal edges, and apply decorative pieces.
+Adjust top crust and crimp edges; apply decorative crust pieces if desired.
 Brush crust with milk; sprinkle with sparkling sugar.
 Cover edges with foil to prevent over-browning.
 Bake on middle rack at 400° for 10 minutes, reduce heat to 350° and bake another 45-50 minutes or until crust is lightly browned and filling is bubbly in center.
 Cool on wire rack.